JChanGdICT/IICTPRG434_Feb_2025/README.md

 Hello all,
-The weekly tasks will be uploaded here.
+The weekly task solutions will be uploaded here.

 Notes Useful sites for flowcharting: